nickhward/Aubo-Pick-And-Place/README.md

    sudo apt-get install ros-kinetic-openni2-launch
 ```

-So that openni can see the Asus camera; unncomment the line `UsbInterface = 2` in the file Globaldefault.ini this file cannot be editted by clicking on the file, you will need to run with root privileges:
+So that openni can see the Asus camera; unncomment the line `UsbInterface = 2` in the file Globaldefault.ini.
+This file cannot be editted by simply clicking on the files icon, you will need to run with root privileges:

 ```
    sudo nano /etc/openi/Globaldefault.ini